|

 | The Four Core Beliefs

 Glenn Reese was raised in a family whose parents, Wilford and Ginny, had four core beliefs: the importance of family, religion, education and work.
-They truly loved one another and their children; Eleanor (Huneycutt), Glenn, Judy (Bradyley) and James.
+They truly loved one another and their children; Eleanor (Huneycutt), Glenn, Judy (Bradley) and James.
 Glenn has an abundance of aunts, uncles and cousins scattered all over the Piedmont and Western North Carolina.

-In 1963, he began officiating high school basketball and beginning a pathway that would allow him to referee high school and college basketball for almost forty years.
+In 1963, Glenn began officiating high school basketball and followed a pathway that would allow him to referee high school and college basketball for almost forty years.
 In the early 1970s Glenn joined an international referee association that officiated basketball games worldwide.
 In the early 1980’s Glenn was honored to join Campus Crusade for Christ and officiate a special series of international basketball games for six weeks throughout Eastern Europe including the Soviet Union before the fall of Communism.

-How does such a variety of real life experiences prepare a man to become a South Carolina State Senator, a position Glenn has held since 1991?
-"Because of my hard work ethic growing up, the experience of teaching school, running a business, and officiating sports, I was given the chance to meet people in all walks of life and learn how to deal with difficult situations," Glenn continues, "This has helped me to become a good listener."
+How does such a variety of real life experiences prepare a person to become a South Carolina State Senator, a position Glenn has held since 1991?
+Glenn believes, "Because of my hard work ethic growing up, the experience of teaching school, running a business, and officiating sports, I was given the chance to meet people in all walks of life and learn how to deal with difficult situations.
+This has also helped me to become a good listener."
+Glenn believes that listening to people is what he does best.
+He tries to do what the citizens of District 11 want and represent them to best of his ability.

 Overview of Glenn Reese's History